-• Functional Vision Assessment, Tactile Readiness Assessment or Braille/Print Medium Assessment, Teacher of the Blind Assessment
+Functional Vision Assessment, Tactile Readiness Assessment or Braille/Print Medium Assessment, Teacher of the Blind Assessment

-Information for IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators,2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
+Information for IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
 Ed.
 Form 06) Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
 Form 07) Assessment conducted by an optometrist or ophthalmologist to assess visual acuity IEP developed in coordination with the Teacher of the Blind.
 Parent perspective / in-put / view Community agency input Student's views, concerns and hopes Written medical documentation from an optometrist or ophthalmologist Student achievement which demonstrates a difficulty attaining Grade and age level academic expectations

+MULTIPLE EXCEPTIONALITIES

-Multiple Exceptionalities A combination of learning or other disorders, impairments, or physical disabilities that is of such a nature as to require, for educational achievement, the services of one or more teachers holding qualifications in special education and the provision of support services appropriate for such disorders, impairments or disabilities.
-Characteristics Students who are identified with this exceptionality may exhibit some or all of the following characteristics: combination of learning exceptionalities; combination of learning and physical exceptionalities; meets the PVNC Catholic District School Board criteria for being considered exceptional in at least two exceptionalities.
-Prior to Iden ltification School Resource Team Report (Sp.
+A combination of learning or other disorders, impairments, or physical disabilities that is of such a nature as to require, for educational achievement, the services of one or more teachers holding qualifications in special education and the provision of support services appropriate for such disorders, impairments or disabilities.

+Students who are identified with this exceptionality may exhibit some or all of the following characteristics:

+- combination of learning exceptionalities; - combination of learning and physical exceptionalities; - meets the PVNC Catholic District School Board criteria for being considered exceptional in at least two exceptionalities.

+- School Resource Team Report (Sp.
 Ed.
-Form 01) School Resource Tracking Sheet (Sp.
+Form 01) - School Resource Tracking Sheet (Sp.
 Ed.
-Form 03) Report of Case Conference (Sp.
+Form 03) - Report of Case Conference (Sp.
 Ed.
-Form 04) Record of Notification of IPRC Meeting (Sp.
+Form 04) - Record of Notification of IPRC Meeting (Sp.
 Ed.
-Form 05) Individual Education Plan, if available.
-Diagnostic I nformation (Optional) of Physi diagnosis of physical or intellectual impairment fro cians and Surgeons. • Areas of exceptionality (Check √ two or n f the College of Psychologists or the College Behaviour Communication: Speech Impairment Communication: Autism Communication: Deaf / Hard of Hearing Communication: Learning Disability Physical: Physical Disability Communication: Language Impairment Physical: Physical Disability Physical: Blind/Low Vision Intellectual: Developmental Disability Intellectual: Mild Intellectual Disability e with Gifted as one of the exceptionalities, consultation with the Sup - is required.
-Information • PVNCCDSB Criteria for Identification as availa Review 4 Report 0 page C2 Educato Educatio Teacher Educatio Teacher Docume for ident Resource Educatio Assistan student, parent p of Student's OSR Card and/or Alternate Progress Report (See 25 of Special Education: A Guide for rrs, 2001) onal Assessment: Elementary Classroom for IPRC (Sp.
+Form 05) - Individual Education Plan, if available.

+is required.

+Formal diagnosis of physical or intellectual impairment from a member of the College of Psychologists or the College of Physicians and Surgeons.

+MULTIPLE - Areas of exceptionality (Check ✓ two or more):

+□

+Behaviour

+□

+Communication: Speech Impairment

+□

+Communication: Autism

+□

+Communication: Learning Disability

+□

+Communication: Deaf / Hard of Hearing

+□

+Physical: Physical Disability

+□

+Communication: Language Impairment

+□

+Physical: Blind/Low Vision

+□

+Intellectual: Developmental Disability

+□

+Intellectual: Mild Intellectual Disability

+□

+Intellectual: Gifted

+To identify the student as Multiple with Gifted as one of the exceptionalities, consultation with the Superintendent of Schools - Special Education Services

+Portfolio of classroom work or school documentation as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
 Ed.
+Form 06) Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
+Form 07)

-Form 06) onal Assessment: Elementary Resource for IPRC (Sp.Ed.
-Form 07) entation about student needs meets the criteria ification in two or more areas. es service is provided by a qualified Special on Resource Teacher. nee is provided by a Co-Operative Education volunteer, peer tutor or Educational Assistant. herspective / in-put / view identifica nore files of documentation which support tion under PVNCCDSB criteria in two or more exceptionality. nity agency input 's views, concerns and hopes
+Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
+Ed.
+Form 06) Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
+Form 07) Documentation about student needs meets the criteria for identification in two or more areas.
+Resource service is provided by a qualified Special Education Resource Teacher.
+Assistance is provided by a Co-Operative Education student, volunteer, peer tutor or Educational Assistant. parent perspective / in-put / view Community agency input Student's views, concerns and hopes